replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/cpu.md

 ## CPU Analyzer

-The cpu analyzer supports multiple outcomes by validating the number of CPU cores.
+The `cpu` analyzer supports multiple outcomes by validating the number of CPU cores, for example:

 `count < 32`: Less than 32 CPU cores were detected.
 `count > 4`: More than 4 CPU cores were detected.